eellpp/pubScratchpad/Tech/programming/java/FAQ.md

 - http://www.oopweb.com/Java/Documents/JavaNotes/VolumeFrames.html

+### Difference between system.properties and environment variables
+System properties are set on the Java command line using the -Dpropertyname=value syntax.
+They can also be added at runtime using System.setProperty(String key, String value) or via the various System.getProperties().load() methods.

+To get a specific system property you can use System.getProperty(String key) or System.getProperty(String key, String def).

+Environment variables are set in the OS, e.g. in Linux export HOME=/Users/myusername or on Windows SET WINDIR=C:\Windows etc, and, unlike properties, may not be set at runtime.

+To get a specific environment variable you can use System.getenv(String name).

 ## Why use OutputBufferedStream
 Java has two kinds of classes for input and output (I/O): streams and readers/writers.